CasperDev/vz-dis-dos/doc/source/Chapter9/SVMAP.rst

 		to the ERROR routine.
 Custom error handling is not possible.

-The sectors allocation map is transferred from the corresponding buffer of the DOS work area (MAPAREA) to the data buffer and written from there to sector 15 of track 0 on the diskette.
+The sectors allocation map is transferred from the corresponding buffer of the :ref:`DOS work area` (MAPAREA) to the data buffer and written from there to sector 15 of track 0 on the diskette.

 Note that you must turn the drive on and off by yourself.